East–West Shrine Bowl

-The East–West Shrine Bowl is a postseason college football all-star game that has been played annually since 1925; through the January 2019 playing, it was known as the East–West Shrine Game.
+The East–West Shrine Bowl is a postseason college football all-star game that has been played annually since 1925; through January 2019, it was known as the East–West Shrine Game.
 The game is sponsored by the fraternal group Shriners International, and the net proceeds are earmarked to some of the Shrine's charitable works, most notably the Shriners Hospitals for Children.
-The game's slogan is "Strong Legs Run That Weak Legs May Walk".
+The game's slogan is "Strong Legs Run That Weak Legs May Walk."

-Teams consist of players from colleges in the Eastern United States vs. the Western United States.
-Players must be college seniors who are eligible to play for their schools.
+Teams consist of players from colleges across the country, and players may be college seniors or college underclassmen who have declared for the NFL Draft who are eligible to play for their schools.
 The game and the practice sessions leading up to it attract dozens of scouts from professional teams.
 Since 1985, Canadian players playing in Canadian university football have also been invited (even though U Sports and the NCAA play by different football codes).
 As such, this is the only current bowl or all-star game in either the Canadian or American college football schedules to include players from both Canadian and American universities.

-Since 1979, the game has been played in January, and has been played on January 10 or later since 1986.
-The later game dates allow players from teams whose schools were involved in bowl games to participate, which is important, as these teams often have some of the very best players.
+The game has been played in various locations.
+Most editions have been held in California, although the most recent edition played there was in 2005.
+The game has been played in Texas since the February 2024 edition.
+Since 1979, the game has been played in January or February, and has been played on January 10 or later since 1986.
+The later game dates allow players from teams whose schools were involved in bowl games to participate.

 History

+20th century

 For most of its history, the game was played in the San Francisco Bay Area, usually at San Francisco's Kezar Stadium or Stanford Stadium at Stanford University, with Pacific Bell Park/SBC Park (now Oracle Park) as a host in its final years in Northern California.
 For more than half of the games played in the Bay Area, entertainment was provided by the marching band from Santa Cruz High School.

 In January 1942, the game was played in New Orleans, due to the December 7, 1941, Japanese attack on Pearl Harbor.
-This one-year relocation was based upon fears that playing the game on the west coast could make the contest and the stadium a potential target for an additional attack.
+This one-year relocation was based upon fears that playing the game on the West Coast could make the contest and the stadium a potential target for an additional attack.
 The game, originally planned for January 1 in San Francisco, was played on January 3 at Tulane Stadium, two days after the 1942 Sugar Bowl was held there.

+During this era, the game was not restricted to college seniors—for example, the January 1944 edition of the game featured Robert Hoernschemeyer, Dean Sensanbaugher, and Herman Wedemeyer, each then college freshmen.

 A similar all-star game, the North–South Shrine Game, was played in Miami from 1948 to 1973, and a final time in Pontiac, Michigan, in 1976.